Summer Learning at Holy Cross

 - AP Lit - The Great Gatsby by F. Scott Fitzgerald AND Black Boy (only read Part 1: Southern Night) by Richard Wright

 - 12 ECE - White Noise by Don DeLillo

 - 12 Honors - The Buried Giant by Kazuo Ishiguro

 - 12 CP - Born a Crime by Trevor Noah

 Math Summer Assignments

 The third expectation is to complete math work in preparation for next year’s curriculum.
-These will be sent out on August 1st.
 All assignments will be open on My Math Lab for any returning students.
 Incoming 9th graders as well as transfer students will be sent their math assignments through their HC email addresses then as well!

 SCIENCE SUMMER ASSIGNMENTS

 - AP Physics students only, please see your required work through the link below…

 - Honors Chemistry students need to complete the following summer packet